What to Do If A Dog Bites You

 6. Contact A Dog Bite Attorney – You should immediately contact an experienced dog bite attorney right away.
 Dog bites can become complex legal issues, and you need to have someone represent you who understands every aspect of the law.
 Your personal injury or dog bite lawyer will have your best interest in hand and make sure that you have the best representation.

 7. Keep A Journal – Anytime you are seeking compensation for injuries sustained in a dog bite attack, it is helpful to start a journal as soon as possible.
 Record all your thoughts and visits to doctors and your attorney.

 What if the Dog Bite Is Severe?

-Dog bite treatment for a severe wound or more than one wound requires medical attention.
-Doctors will know how to treat a dog bite, so you do not get infections or other illnesses.
-If you were the victim of a dog attack, your first priority is to get help at the hospital.
-You need to make sure that someone calls animal control.
-Animal control will impound the dog to determine if it attacked without provocation.
-The agency will also determine what should happen to the dog.
+Dog bite treatment for a severe wound or more than one wound requires immediate medical attention.
+Doctors will know how to treat your dog bite to minimize infections or other complications.
+If you were the victim of a severe dog attack, your priority is to get emergency help immediately.
+After you have been treated at the hospital and released, you can follow the (7) steps above.

 Severe Dog Bite Treatment